 Old tack used by the horses at Vail Stables over the last 30 years too.
 Pick anything off of the wall with a price tag and it can be yours!

-YES, the guides love to receive tips from you since we only pay them two-bits a day.
+YES, the guides love to receive tips.
 If you do enjoy your ride, hug your horse, and tip your guide!

-20% cat-herding, auto-gratuity added for groups of 6 or more, and for Premium Rides such as The Elk Springs Ride and Private Rides.
+20% cat-herding, auto-gratuity added for groups of 6 or more.
 It will be added at the time of booking so you know the total ahead of time.

 Oh, and for those that try to beat the system by booking separately, yet carry on about riding together even if it messes up the whole day, we’ll tack on another 20% fer our troubles.